Monitoring

 { Current State · v2 Agentic Monitoring }

 The rebuild taught customers to trust the reports.
-Agentic Monitoring removes the last manual step: asking.
+The current generation removes the last manual steps: writing the query, and asking the follow-ups.

 { Impact }